 The National Food Waste Prevention Project is a partnership between the WasteMINZ Behaviour Change Sector Group and the University of Otago.
 The project aims to quantify food waste in New Zealand by analysing stages of the supply chain, understanding barriers and enablers to food waste minimisation and identifying opportunities to reduce waste.
-To date three separate projects have been undertaken: Household food waste (2013); Supermarket food waste (2017); Cafe and restaurant food waste (2018).
+To date three separate projects have been undertaken: Household food waste (2013) and then updated in (2018); Supermarket food waste (2017); Cafe and restaurant food waste (2018).

 An initial literature review into household food waste was undertaken in 2013 and found that much of the available information on food waste in New Zealand was out-of-date and based on small sample sizes.
 This research can be viewed here.
 WRAP who designed the Love Food Hate Waste campaign in the UK was approached for permission to use their research methodology.
 This enabled research undertaken in New Zealand to be comparable with data collected in the UK.